appsmithorg/appsmith-docs/website/docs/core-concepts/writing-code/README.md

 }}
 ```

-This example shows how to restructure an invalid code block using IIFE.
+The example below shows how to restructure an invalid code block using **IIFE**.

 **Invalid code**